deadlykam/CodeOptPro_Godot/README.md

 - **COP_Var Template** - Fir creating a new COP_Var type you can simply use the script templates that are already present in the addon.
 Go to the folder _addons_ -> _kamran_wali_ -> _code_opt_pro_ and then copy the folder **script_templates**.
 Paste the copied folder to the root folder **res://**.
 Now you can use the script template to create a new COP_Var.
 Just create a new script and make sure to _Inherit_ from _Resource_.
 Then in the _Template_ section select **Resource: Var Template**.
 Give the script any name you want and finally create it.
 Now in the script make sure to give it a class name if you want to which has been commented out.
 For the value change it to any type you want.
 For the **get_value()** method make sure to give it a return type as well which may help with performance a bit.
 Finally for the **set_value(value)** give the parameter a type as well for helping with performance.

 ##### Variable Creator
 For now the only way to create a new variable is to use the _Variable Creator_ plugin.
 You can open the _Variable Creator_ window by going to the menu _Project_ -> _Project Settings_ then select the _Plugins_ tab and finally enable the _Variable Creator_.
-This will open the _Variable Creator_ by docking it at the left side.
+This will open the _Variable Creator_ by docking it at the bottom right side.
 You can dock it how ever you wish.
 Below I will explain the highlighted parts of the _Variable Creator_.

 | ![Variable-Creator1.png](https://imgur.com/yQQdTDU.png) |
 |:--:|